-As Tony Bath says in his highly educational as well as entertaining Hannibal's Campaigns:
+As Tony Bath says in his thorough and entertaining Hannibal's Campaigns:

 There is no lack of books on the period, but most of them are derived from the same original sources.
 One would expect this to make things easier and that most accounts of events would tally.
 In fact the reverse is the case; on almost every important point throughout the period there are disagreements on geography, numbers and many other things.